Middlebury Shield

 g.
 Right of Appeal: A student found guilty of an offense will have the right of appeal to the Judicial Appeals Board in all cases.

 h.
-All deliberations of the Academic Judicial Board concerning violations of the honor system will be conducted in confidence.
+All deliberations of the Judicial Board concerning violations of the honor system will be conducted in confidence.

 Article IV: Amendment Procedures and Review Committee